1uckyday/fastfetchconfig/README.md

 # notes

-oh, and the image you can change. or you could set one of the built in ASCII logos that comes with the program.
+oh, and the image you can change
+<br> or you could set one of the built in ASCII logos that comes with the program.
 <br> <br> nerdfonts are required for the icons and arrows